 - Sanctions specific to a particular incident.
 Examples include stereo checks, creating informative posters, or rounds with an RA for a quiet hours violation.

 - Cancellation of the student's housing agreement/contract, requiring that the student move off campus.
 This sanction is reserved for those students who indicate an unwillingness or inability to live within the parameters that have been established for on-campus housing at Evergreen.
 This sanction typically includes restriction of visitation rights to one or more communities.
 The student will be charged the full contract breakage penalty, since they have broken their contract by his/her own actions.
-Evicted residents are typically referred to the Campus Grievance Officer for additional follow-up.
+Evicted residents are typically referred to the Student Conduct Officer for additional follow-up.

 - Interim Suspension

 - In order to prevent danger to individuals, substantial destruction of property, or significant disruption of teaching, research, or administrative functions, the Vice President of Student Affairs or his/her designee may temporarily suspend a student.
 An Interim Suspension will be pending a full review and discussion between the student and the Vice President of Student Affairs or designee.
 An Interim Suspension becomes effective immediately upon written notice.
 The written notice of an Interim Suspension must include the stated violation, as determined by the Vice President of Student Affairs, and the time, date and location of the meeting.
 The written notice will be delivered in person to the student.
 Please see the Evergreen Student Conduct Code for more information at Evergreen Student Conduct Code.